Table of Content

 Zoom out, and the pivot makes sense.
 Real estate is cyclical, tied to demand swings, raw material prices, and regulatory hurdles.
 Data centers, by contrast, offer visibility, predictability, and annuity-like revenues.

-Anant Raj’s positioning comes from three levers.
-First, asset advantage — they already own land and IT parks in NCR.
-Second, location advantage — Delhi NCR is one of India’s densest IT load clusters, housing banks, government agencies, and enterprises.
-Third, partnership advantage — with Orange and CSC, they bring global credibility.
+Anant Raj's positioning comes from three levers.
+First, asset advantage, they already own land and IT parks in NCR, with ~320 acres of prime, debt-free land in Delhi-NCR.
+Second, location advantage, Delhi-NCR is one of India's densest IT load clusters, housing banks, government agencies, and enterprises.
+Third, partnership advantage, with Orange Business and PSUs like RailTel and CSC, they bring credibility and anchor clients.

 That’s the challenge for Anant Raj.
 Land and speed they have.
 But can they win clients against global hyperscalers building their own facilities?
 Can they maintain pricing power in an increasingly crowded domestic market?